 Hanukkah - The Jewish Festival of Lights

 During Hanukkah, on each of the eight nights, a candle is lit in a special menorah (candelabra) called a 'hanukkiyah'.
 There is a special ninth candle called the 'shammash' or servant candle which is used to light the other candles.
 The shammash is often in the center of the other candles and has a higher position.
 On the first night one candle is lit, on the second night, two are lit until all are lit on the eighth and final night of the festival.
 Traditionally they are lit from left to right.
 A special blessing, thanking God, is said before or after lighting the candles and a special Jewish hymn is often sung.
 The menorah is put in the front window of houses so people passing can see the lights and remember the story of Hanukkah.
-Most Jewish family and households have a special menorah and celebrate Hanukkah.
+Most Jewish families and households have a special menorah and celebrate Hanukkah.

 Hanukkah is also a time for giving and receiving presents and gifts are often given on each night.
 Lots of games are played during the time of Hanukkah.
 The most popular is 'dreidel' (Yiddish) or 'sivivon' (Hebrew).
 It's a four sided top with a Hebrew letter on each side.
 The four letter are the first letter of the phrase 'Nes Gadol Hayah Sham' which means 'A great miracle happened there' (in Israel, 'there' is changed to 'here' so it's 'Nes Gadol Hayah Po').
-Player put a coin, nut or chocolate coin in a pot and the top is spun.
-In the letter 'nun' (נ) come up nothing happens, if it's 'gimel' (ג) the player wins the pot, if it's 'hay' (ה) you win half the pot and if it's 'shin' (for 'there' ש) or 'pe' (for 'here' פ) you have to put another item into the pot and the next person has a spin!
+Each player put a coin, nut or chocolate coin in a pot and the top is spun.
+If the letter is 'nun' (נ) come up nothing happens, if it's 'gimel' (ג) the player wins the pot, if it's 'hay' (ה) you win half the pot and if it's 'shin' (for 'there' ש) or 'pe' (for 'here' פ) you have to put another item into the pot and the next person has a spin!

 The Story behind Hanukkah

-About 200 BC Israel was a state in the Seleucid Empire (an empire ruled under Greek law) and under the overall charge of the King of Syria.
+About 200 BCE/BC Israel was a state in the Seleucid Empire (an empire ruled under Greek law) and under the overall charge of the King of Syria.
 However, they could follow their own religion and its practises.
-In 171 BC, There was a new King called Antiochus IV, who also called himself Antiochus Epiphanes which means 'Antiochus the visible god'.
+In 171 BCE/BC, There was a new King called Antiochus IV, who also called himself Antiochus Epiphanes which means 'Antiochus the visible god'.
 Antiochus wanted all the empire to follow Greek ways of life and the Greek religion with all its gods.
 Some of the Jews wanted to be more Greek, but most wanted to stay Jewish.